lukehoban/endo-rust/README.md

 Nice - this is a significant improvement!  *TODO: Compute the `risk` associated with the image - this one is much lower risk than the original*.

+### Fuun Field Repair Guide Pages

-The other prefix from the Fuun Field Repair Guid produces:
+The other prefix from the Fuun Field Repair Guide produces:

 ```
 > cargo run --release -- -l IIPIFFCPICFPPICIICCCIICIPPPCFIIC | more